indygreg/clitest-rs/README.md

 * Command / test timeout support.
 How do you express that?
 * Support for delivering a signal to a process. e.g. simulate a ^C to test error handling.
-* Consider a processing instruction for exposing coreutils binaries (i.e. embed the Rust [uutils](https://github.com/uutils/coreutils) coreutils reimplementation and allow these common tools to be made available to test cases).
-This would expose the power of `grep`, `sed`, `awk`, wc`, `hexdump` and other useful text processing commands to test cases and possibly enable us to defer a lot of text processing complexity to widely known tools.
 * Consider semantics for automatic drift overwrites when the test runner executes.
 We want to expose a turnkey mechanism where new/different/drifted test output can be recorded in the original test file without humans having